CleverProgrammers/pwj-google-maps-app/readme.md

 - Create a `searchLocationsNear()` function to loop over all of the stores
 - Create a `createMarker()` function to add marker to the map

+## TODO: Create HTML and Style for individual store items in the stores list container

+## TODO: Show all stores in the stores list container using the stores retrieved from the API

+#### HINTS:

+- Create a `getStores()` function to `fetch` stores from API
+- Create a `setStoresList()` function to loop over the stores
+- Use template literals when creating the HTML for stores
+- Replace the HTML in `.stores-list` with the HTML generated